GillesRasigade/GillesRasigade.github.io/_drafts/2017-5-17-event-sourcing.md

 });
 ```

 The most important part is the atomic search and update.
 This is ensuring that 2 different processes can not decrease the document quantity in same time.
 One of them will lose.
-The Mongo write concerns `majority` is validating the world wide replication and ensures that the document update has been replicated in a majority of replicas (and is thus the truth).
+The Mongo write concerns `majority` is validating the replication and ensures that the document update has been replicated in a majority of replicas (and is thus the truth).

 After these 2 commands, one will succeed, one will fail.
 Both of them will produce an event.
 A command always lead to at least one event: failure or success.
 The process is as following: